 As part of every recruitment process, East Cambridgeshire District Council collects and processes personal data relating to job applicants.
 This will include:

-- Your name, address and contact details, including email address and telephone number, date of birth
+- Your name, address and contact details which may include email address, telephone number as well as date of birth

 - Details of your qualifications, skills, experience, employment history, other relevant experience and achievements